Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Simulation study

-Comparing Erd\"{o}s-R\'{e}nyi and the block model under the induced subgraph sampling (Figure~\ref{fig:sim_ind}), the block model has a broader range of degrees than the Erd\"{o}s-R\'{e}nyi model at any given choice of our other simulation parameters.
+Comparing Erd\"{o}s--R\'{e}nyi and the block model under the induced subgraph sampling (Figure~\ref{fig:sim_ind}), the block model has a broader range of degrees than the Erd\"{o}s--R\'{e}nyi model at any given choice of our other simulation parameters.
 In (\ref{eq:pois_appro.ind}), for each $k$, the indicator function involving $u \in V$ with higher $d_u$ has lower probability of being equal to $1$.
-Thus a better Poisson approximation of $N_k^*$ and a more accurate approximation of $C$ occur under the block model.
+Thus, a better Poisson approximation of $N_k^*$ and a more accurate approximation of $C$ occur under the block model.
 A power-law network has an even broader degree distribution.
-For the same reasons, therefore, we expect the estimators for the power-law like networks in the applications of Section 5 to perform similarly well.
-However, the results for Erd\"{o}s-R\'{e}nyi and the block model are quite close in Figure~\ref{fig:sim_ego} and Figure~\ref{fig:sim_snow}.
+For the same reasons, therefore, we expect the estimators for the power-law like networks in the applications of Section~\ref{sec:appl} to perform similarly well.
+However, the results for Erd\"{o}s--R\'{e}nyi and the block model are quite close in Figures~\ref{fig:sim_ego} and~\ref{fig:sim_snow}.
 This is because only the vertex with degree $k$ in the true network can possibly contribute to degree $k$ under ego-centric and one-wave snowball sampling.

 Three sampling rates are studied: 10\%, 20\%, and 30\%.
 Our results show that there is less accuracy for smaller sampling rate, as is to be expected.
-In the literature on Internet community monitoring, 30\% sampling rates have been suggested as reasonable for preserving network properties to a reasonable accuracy~\citep{leskovec2006sampling}.
+In the literature on Internet community monitoring, 30\% sampling rates have been suggested as reasonable for preserving network properties to a reasonable accuracy [\citet{leskovec2006sampling}].
 In our results, we see that our estimators of degree distribution perform fairly well based on as low as a 10\% sampling rate.